Washoe (chimpanzee): Teaching method

 Washoe was raised in an environment as close as possible to that of a human child, in an attempt to satisfy her psychological need for companionship.

-While with Washoe, the Gardners and Foutses were careful to communicate only in ASL with Washoe, rather than using vocal communication, on the assumption that this would create a less confusing learning environment for Washoe.
+While with Washoe, the Gardners and Foutses communicated exclusively in ASL, avoiding vocal communication, on the assumption that this would create a less confusing learning environment for Washoe.
 This technique was said to resemble that used when teaching human children language.

-After the first couple of years of the language project, the Gardners and Roger Fouts discovered that Washoe could pick up ASL gestures without direct instruction, but instead by observing humans around her who were signing amongst themselves.
+After the first couple of years of the language project, the Gardners and Roger Fouts discovered that Washoe could pick up ASL gestures without direct instruction; she learned by observing humans around her who were signing amongst themselves.
 For example, the scientists signed "toothbrush" to each other while they brushed their teeth near her.
-At the time of observation, Washoe showed no signs of having learned the sign, but on a later occasion she reacted to the sight of a toothbrush by spontaneously producing the correct sign, thereby showing that she had in fact previously learned the ASL sign.
-Moreover, the Gardners began to realize that rewarding particular signs with food and tickles was actually interfering with the intended result of conversational sign language.
-They changed their strategy so that food and meal times were never juxtaposed with instruction times.
-In addition, they stopped the tickle rewards during instruction because these generally resulted in laughing breakdowns.
+At the time of observation, Washoe showed no signs of having learned the sign, but later reacted to the sight of a toothbrush by spontaneously producing the correct sign.
+Moreover, the Gardners began to realize that rewarding particular signs with food and tickles—the approach used in operant conditioning—interfered with the learning process.
 Instead, they set up a conversational environment that evoked communication, without the use of rewards for specific actions.

 Confirmed signs

-Washoe learned approximately 350 words of sign languages.
+Washoe learned approximately 350 signs.
 For researchers to consider that Washoe had learned a sign, she had to use it spontaneously and appropriately for 14 consecutive days.

 These signs were then further tested using a double-blind vocabulary test.
 This test demonstrated 1) "that the chimpanzee subjects could communicate information under conditions in which the only source of information available to a human observer was the signing of the chimpanzee;" 2) "that independent observers agreed with each other;" and 3) "that the chimpanzees used the signs to refer to natural language categories—that the sign DOG could refer to any dog, FLOWER to any flower, SHOE to any shoe."